wang-yitao/wang-yitao.github.io/_posts/2023-07-09-latex-supported-matplotlib.md

 ---
 layout: post
-title: Use latex with matplotlib on HPCs
+title: Use LaTeX with matplotlib on HPCs
 date: 2023-07-09 17:00:00-0800
-description:
+description: Manual installation of LaTex patches without administrative privileges
 tags: latex matplotlib
 categories: hack
 giscus_comments: true
 ---

 Have you ever wanted to use LaTeX with matplotlib?
-You are definitely not alone and there are many tutorials out there that can guide you through the installation process and follow the [official documentation](https://matplotlib.org/stable/tutorials/text/usetex.html).
+You are definitely not alone.
+There are many tutorials out there that can guide you through the installation process.
+Then just follow the [official documentation](https://matplotlib.org/stable/tutorials/text/usetex.html) to make plots by activating `plt.rcParams['text.usetex'] = True`.

-What we need to do is just installing typical `latex` by
+What you need to do is just installing typical `latex` by

 ```bash
 sudo apt update